swaxi/SGTool/README.md

 Normalise the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
 Does not consider overlaps between grids, simply standardises data and removes a first or second order regional.

 **Convert LUT to grayscale**
-Takes a 3-band registered RGB image and converts it to a monotonically increasing grayscale image if you provide the correct Look Up Table, uses matplotlib CSS Colour names: https://matplotlib.org/stable/gallery/color/named_colors.html#css-colors
+Takes a 3-band registered RGB image and converts it to a monotonically increasing grayscale image if you provide the correct Look Up Table, either as matplotlib CSS Colour names (https://matplotlib.org/stable/gallery/color/named_colors.html#css-colors) or as a list of RGB triplets.

 # How To